apache/spark/docs/streaming-programming-guide.md

 Furthermore, there are two kinds of failures that we should be concerned about:

-1. *Failure of a Worker Node* - Any of the nodes in the cluster can fail, and all in-memory data on those nodes will be lost.
+1. *Failure of a Worker Node* - Any of the worker nodes running executors can fail, and all in-memory data on those nodes will be lost.
 If any receivers were running on failed nodes, then their buffered data will be lost.
 1. *Failure of the Driver Node* - If the driver node running the Spark Streaming application